marionmari/pyGP_PR/README.txt

 pyGP_FN is a library containing code for Gaussian Process (GP) Regression and Classification.

+pyGP_FN is a procedural implementation of Gaussian Processes.

 pyGP_FN follows the structure and (a subset of) functionalities of the gpml matlab implementaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).

 The current implementation is work in progress.
 We appreciate any feedback.